 Individual components of the exstrophy-epispadias complex are expressed variably:

-Bladder exstrophy is the presence of bladder tissue outside the body with a deficient closure of the lower anterior abdominal wall: the bladder is open anteriorly, the trigonum of the bladder is visible.
+Bladder exstrophy is a deficient closure of the lower anterior abdominal wall: the bladder is open anteriorly, the trigonum of the bladder is visible.
 The posterior bladder wall prolapses through the abdominal wall defect.
 In addition, there is a diastasis of the symphysis with missing contact between the right and left pubic bone (range 2 to 8 cm).

 An epispadias is a rare type of malformation of the urethra.
 In boys, the urethra ends in an opening on the dorsum of the penis.
 In girls, the urethra is usually completely open and runs from the bladder neck to the hymen.
 Proximal variants of epispadias are associated with urinary incontinence due to defects of the sphincter muscle.